 Why heavy does not always mean valuable

 A heavy, solid-feeling silver-coloured tray that has no hallmarks at all is almost certainly plate, pewter, or nickel silver.
 Plate manufacturers built heavy pieces on purpose because customers associated weight with quality, and a Victorian EPNS tray can weigh as much as a similar tray in sterling.
 The marks are what separates the two, not the weight in the hand.
+Nickel silver also trades under the names German silver and alpaca on continental pieces; despite all three names, it contains no silver at all.

 Going the other way, a small, delicate, dirty-looking pendant on a tangled chain can be sterling all the way through and worth far more than the donor expected.
 Tiny pieces add up on the calibrated scale because the price is per gram of silver content, not per item.